 - Fine sandpaper disc for the sander

-Oxalic acid, inexpensive and readily available, is an organic compound derived from leafy green plants and vegetables like rhubarb.
-Available in powdered form and mixed with water, 99.6-percent pure oxalic acid is widely used as a safe bleaching agent for wood floors.
-One prime benefit of bleaching with oxalic acid is that it addresses mainly the stains while mostly leaving the wood's natural and dyed colors and composition intact.
+One prime benefit of bleaching with oxalic acid is that it targets the stains while mostly leaving the wood's natural and dyed colors and composition intact.

 Remove Protective Sealants

 To fully bleach the wood, the bleaching solution must be able to reach the wood's cells.
-If the wood floor is painted, sealed, waxed, or coated with any type of protective layer, this layer must first be removed.
-Sand down any part of the wood floor covered in a protective layer to bare wood.
+If the wood floor is painted, sealed, waxed, or coated with any type of protective layer, this layer must be removed.
+Sand down any part of the wood floor covered in a protective layer until you reach bare wood.
 After sanding, thoroughly clean all dust from the flooring.

 Locate a Hidden Area for Testing

 Ideally, you should test the bleaching mixture in a small hidden area of the flooring before you bleach the rest of the floor.
 Suggestions for areas of wood floor that are commonly covered up yet accessible include those areas under a floor-level heating register, in a closet, under wall-to-wall carpeting that is attached by tack strips (not by glue), under a floor transition strip, under any floating floor that covers the wood flooring, or under a baseboard.

 Create the Bleaching Mixture

-Mix 12 ounces of oxalic acid powder to 1 gallon of hot water in a clean plastic bucket.
+Mix 12 to 16 ounces of oxalic acid powder to 1 gallon of hot water in a clean plastic bucket.
 Mix thoroughly until all of the grains are mixed in.
 Since oxalic acid reacts when exposed to metal, be sure to use a plastic bucket only and do not mix with any metal implements.
-Mix with a wood stick or by hand (with your hand in a waterproof glove).
+Mix with a wood stick or by hand (while wearing waterproof gloves).

 Dip the brush in the bucket and transfer the hot bleaching mixture to the floor.
 The mixture must remain hot in order to work effectively.
 Do not pour the mixture directly onto the floor from the bucket.